bipinsingh061/CSES/CSES.md

    ```
    ### 6)Number Spiral ( too much observation required )

-   requires observation , we have two cases y>x or x>y   , then we find the max element that possibly could be in that row (squared observation)
+   requires observation , we have two cases y>x or x>y   , then we

+   the max element that possibly could be in that row (squared observation)
    then we decrease or increase x by odd/even observation
    ```cpp
       #include<bits/stdc++.h>